We read Scripture and want to be like the people we see, don’t we?

 or in anything we deserve.

-The hope we need for the future is found in the promise and person of Jesus.
+The hope we need is found in the promise and person of Jesus.
 He is the guarantor of this covenant, He promises better things for you;

 No matter how many promises God has made, they are all yes and amen in Christ (2 Corinthians 1.20).

 Don’t look outwardly for hope as if it rests on circumstances, behaviour, or others.
-The world as we know it has just crumbled and melted away this past couple of months, hasn’t it?
+The world as we know it has changed drastically this last two years.
 Everything we put stock in for contentment, fulfilment, or security has been found wanting.

-Don’t look inwardly as if it rests on you.
+Don’t look inwardly for hope as if it rests on you.

 Where is the hope we all need?
 Look upwardly.